Garo people: Dhaka Wangala

 The Wangala festival is held by Garo in Dhaka every year, usually in November or December.
 It is estimated that 30,000 Garo are living in Dhaka, and this festival is one way that they can be seen to preserve Garo Culture and traditions.
-For the Wangala festival, Garo travels from every corner of the city to the Lalmatia Housing Society ground to gather and celebrate.
-Approximately 10,000 people attend the celebration.
-It is a vibrantly colourful rally with traditional dress, and drum performances.
-Speeches from special guests are also a highlight of the festival.
-The AMUA for Misi Saljon takes place by the original Kamal from villages.
-Display stalls are arranged with traditional food, dresses, and other materials.
-There is also amSouvenir publication from the Nokma Parishad where the Prime Minister's Message is included.
+For the Wangala festival, the Garo travel from every corner of the city to the Lalmatia Housing Society ground to gather and celebrate.
+Approximately 10,000 people attend the celebration per year.
+It consists of an energetic rally with traditional dress and drum performances.
+Speeches from special guests are another highlight of the festival.
+The AMUA for Misi Saljon takes place by the original Kamal of the villages.
+Display stalls are arranged with traditional food, dress, and other materials.
+There is also a souvenir publication from the Nokma Parishad where the Prime Minister's Message is included.
 It is a festival of great significance for the Garo in Dhaka.